 Most Common and Useful Shortcuts

+Win will open the Start menu on Windows 7 and 10 and allow you to start typing a search term immediately.
 You’ll find this much faster than manually mousing over to the Start button and then having to type.
-Those on Windows 8 or 8.1 will be taken to the Start screen with this key – though you can easily bring back the old Start menu with some free tools.
+Those on Windows 8 or 8.1 will go to the Start screen with this key.

-Probably the most ubiquitous of our study are the shortcuts that deal with text editing:
+Probably the most ubiquitous of our habits are the shortcuts that deal with text editing:

-To select everything in the current space, use CTRL + A. If you’re typing in a textbox in Chrome, for example, this shortcut will select all the text you’ve typed.
-If you click any old point on a page, you’ll select every element, including images and other formatting.
+To select everything in the current space, use Ctrl + A. If you’re typing in a textbox in Chrome, for example, this shortcut will select all the text you’ve typed.
+If you click any point on a page, you’ll select every element, including images and other formatting.